 The Statue of Liberty is grouped into the category of “Colossal Statues” and the first on record was built in 280 BC in Rhodes.
 The Roman Emperor Nero, first century AD, also built a colossal statue in his own image in the valley where the Colosseum would later be erected.
 You’d never have guessed, but all three of these statues were about the same height!

-The Statue of Liberty is far from the largest statue in the world today, this position is taken by the Statue of Unity in India which is over three times its size!
-However, it is arguably the most recognized statue on Earth in competition with Christ the Redeemer in Brazil.
+The Statue of Liberty is far from the largest statue in the world today.
+This status is taken by the Statue of Unity in India which is over three times the size!
+However, the Statue of Liberty is arguably the most recognized statue on Earth, though it has close competition with Christ the Redeemer in Brazil.

 While you are there, definitely walk through the Oculus at the World Trade Center PATH station which connects 12 subway lines and is honestly one of the most beautiful subway stations on Earth.
 The station, according to NY Port Authority, serves over a million people every week.